Joncwmusic/Joncwmusic/README.md

 I'm Jon W, a dedicated coding enthusiast and data scientist with a proven track record of leveraging technology to extract actionable insights from complex datasets.

-Proficient in the end-to-end data science process, from data wrangling and exploratory analysis to developing machine learning models for predictive analytics.
+Proficient in the end-to-end data science process, from data wrangling and exploratory analysis to developing models for predictive analytics.

 Experienced in multiple programming languages, including Python, R, and C#.